-Most Upholstery Is Never, Ever Cleaned- Fabrics You Sit, Lay On and Live on Daily–
+Most Upholstery Is Never, Ever Cleaned- Fabrics You Sit On, Lay On and Live on Daily– Think About It

 They Are To Allowed to Collect Dust, Germs, Fungus & More, Yet You Launder and Sanitize Your Bath Towels and Wash Your Sheets Regularly- The Logic?

 There is none.
 It is no secret that homeowners regularly change and wash their sheets, or regularly launder their bath towels.
-However, these same folks will go years and years without ever cleaning their prized upholstered fabrics, or never clean them.
-Frankly, if we took a micro-biological sample of your favorite upholstered chair or sofa it would make you sick (and perhaps, literally!)
+However, these same folks will go years and years without ever cleaning their cherished upholstered fabrics.
+Frankly, if we took a petri dish or micro-biological sample of your favorite upholstered chair or sofa it would make you sick (and perhaps may have or still could, literally!)

 Do you see dirt, oils or spills?
 There’s your sign?

 This microfiber sofa in Southampton (pictured above) is heavily soiled.
 Inviting?
 No so much.
 But do we see sofas with similar soiling?
 All the time.
 Good news, this particular fabric, microfiber will respond quite well to professional upholstery cleaning.